immich-app/immich/NOTES.md

 ## Implementation

 - Tags are stored in a separate table.
-- Tags are associated with assets through a one-to-many relationship.
 - Tags type are defined as an enum (i.e Objects, Faces, Custom (User Defined)...etc).
 - Migrate the current `smart_info` album to the tags table - How to do this undisruptively? - add then delete entry?
 - Search interface for tags